piponazo/IPComparison/README.md

 Requirements
 ============

- - OpenCV is used in the programs for comparing the different algorithms implementations against it.
+ - OpenCV: is used in the programs for comparing the different algorithms implementations against it.
 OpenCV is a library for image processing and computer vision algorithms that it is actively maintained for a open source community.
+It is becoming a standard in the 2D image domain.

+ - CUDA: Toolkit and SDK of this framework provided by Nvidia.

- - CMake is used for configuring the project.
+ - CMake: is used for configuring the project.

- - argtable2 library.
-This library is used in some programs for parsing the arguments passed to the programs.
+ - argtable2: This library is used in some programs for parsing the arguments passed to the programs.

 Notes